STMicroelectronics/STBLESensor_Android/README.md

 # Compilation

-Code compiled using gradle  8.7 and JDK 17.0.11
+Code compiled using gradle 8.9

 set on Gradle properties the Github Login name and SSO authentication
 Example: